 Here’s the preliminary synopsis I wrote when I started on the novel again this year:

 It’s been almost 20 years since the cessation of hostilities with the She’Mula, humankind’s first sentient neighbors.
 Michael is a human student at the colony’s only high school, focused more on making it to adulthood than on the alien race.
 When Te’teala, the only human raised from birth by the She’Mula, comes to the colony and starts going to the school, Michael befriends her and finds himself learning quite a bit about the She’Mula.
 As he watches her struggle to find her place in the universe, the path to his own place becomes clearer.

-If I get this finished and start trying to market it, I will need a better synopsis, but for now I think it does a decent job of hitting on the main themes of the book — cultural differences, personal growth, and how exposure to the former can affect the latter.
+If I get this finished and start trying to market it, I will need a better synopsis.
+For now, though, I think it does a decent job of hitting on the main themes of the book: cultural differences, personal growth, and how exposure to the former can affect the latter.
 I can’t remember when the seed of this story first got planted in my head or how.
 I’ve mulled over it for so many years that its origins are lost in time.
-But my experiences living in Japan have shaped the direction it’s taken in my head and the direction I want it to go.
+But my experiences living in Japan have shaped the direction it’s taken in my head and where I want it to go.

 These things will iron themselves out in time, though.
 For now, I have words to put to binary canvas.
 Have an excerpt from the current and very rough draft: